Hardvan/NPTEL-Data-Science-for-Engineers/7_Week/1_intro.md

 2. **Validation Set**: Used to `tune` the model
 3. **Test Set**: Used to `evaluate` the model

+### Validation Set Approach

+- Split the data into training and validation sets
+- Fit the model on the training set
+- Evaluate the model on the validation set
+- Repeat the process with different training/validation set splits
+- Select the model with the lowest validation set error

+#### Advantages

+- Simple to implement
+- Computationally inexpensive
+- Easy to understand

 ### Leave One Out Cross Validation (LOOCV)

-A method of cross validation where we leave one observation out of the training set and use it as the validation set.
-We repeat this process until each observation has been used as the validation set.
-We then average the results to get the LOOCV estimate.
+- A method of cross validation where we leave one observation out of the training set and use it as the validation set.
+- We repeat this process until each observation has been used as the validation set.
+- We then average the results to get the LOOCV estimate.

 #### Advantages